kyleetqi/focbldc/README.md

 Because I am using a magnetic encoder, I need a way to mount a magnet to the motor shaft.
 I designed and 3D printed a bracket using Solidworks.
 The magnet fits in via a press fit.

 ## Schematic

+I created a schematic in EasyEDA to plan out the connections.

 ## Software